-For a given risk-return profile of an investor, the profit maximisation can be achieved by
+To maximize profits for a given risk-return profile of an investor, the following steps are followed:

-- Prudent mixing of stocks in portfolio with adequate weightages to individual stocks, sectors, company size and business groups.
+- A prudent mix of stocks in a portfolio with appropriate weighting for individual stocks, sectors, company size, and business groups.

-- If a stock is held in a portfolio, or a ‘hold’ is advised on a stock, it means the stock is a good investment bet at the ruling price.
-No stock is ever held just because its current price is below purchase price.
+- If a stock is held in a portfolio, it is considered a good investment at the ruling price, irrespective of the purchase price.

 - We are quick to admit mistakes.

-- Strict NO to borrowed money.
-Even a small 10% debt in your portfolio may keep you engaged more than 90% of the time.
+- Borrowing money is strictly avoided, as even a small 10% debt in the portfolio can consume more than 90% of your time.

 - If a company fails to deliver the expected financial results for a few quarters, it should be immediately removed from the portfolio.